stacks-network/stacks-core/sip/sip-003-peer-network.md

 is given, the peer will learn the IP address using the `NatPunchRequest` and `NatPunchReply` messages as follows:

-1. The peer sends a `NatPunchRequest` to a randomly-chosen neighbor it has already handshaked with.
+1. The peer sends a `NatPunchRequest` to a randomly-chosen initial neighbor it has already handshaked with.
 It uses a random nonce value.
 2. The remote neighbor replies with a (signed) `NatPunchReply` message, with its `addrbytes` and `port` set to what it believes the public IP is (based on the underlying socket's peer address).
-3. The peer, upon receipt and authentication of the `NatPunchReply`, will confirm the public IP address by attempting to connect to itself.
-To do so, it sends a `NatPunchRequest` to the public IP address it learned (with a random nonce).
-4. If the peer successfully connects to itself via the public IP address, it will send a `NatPunchReply` back to itself with the nonce used in step 3.
-5. Upon receipt of the `NatPunchReply`, the peer will have confirmed its public IP address, and will send it in all future `HandshakeAccept` messages.
+3. Upon receipt of the `NatPunchReply`, the peer will have confirmed its public IP address, and will send it in all future `HandshakeAccept` messages.
 It will periodically re-learn its IP address, if it was not given by the operator.

+Because the peer's initial neighbors are chosen by the operator as being sufficiently trustworthy to supply network information for network walks, it is reasonable to assume that they can also be trusted to tell a bootstrapping peer its public IP address.

 ### Checking a Peer's Liveness